National Telecommunications and Information Administration: Office of Policy Analysis and Development (OPAD)

 The Office of Policy Analysis and Development (OPAD) is the domestic policy division of the NTIA.
 OPAD is responsible for executing and managing research and analysis and preparing policy recommendations for the Executive Branch.
 The domestic policy office is responsible for creating policies that promote innovation and growth, both politically and economically, that provide for American businesses and consumers, alike.

 These policies affect how Americans use and gain access to the wireless services like the Internet, telephone service and video programming.
 Issues the OPAD deals with include making sure all Americans have access to integrated broadband services, content is regulated to keep children safe on the Internet, competition in the telecommunication and information industries are cooperative and that user privacy is protected.

 Additionally, OPAD carries out research, files reports, letters and formal comments, and proposes and responds to federal legislation for the Federal Communications Commission (FCC) and other regulatory committees.

 Office of International Affairs (OIA)

-The Office of International Affairs (OIA) is responsible for developing and the implementation of policies to strengthen U.S. companies' ability to compete worldwide in both the Information Technology and Communications sectors.
 In consultation with other U.S. agencies and the U.S. private sector, OIA partakes in both international and regional conferences and conventions to advocate for policies that open information and communication technology (ICT) markets and boost competition.

 The two main goals of the OIA are to: